MovingtoMars/Passambler/README.md

 # Passambler
-Passambler is a simple programming language.
+Passambler is a simple general purpose language.

 It isn't finished yet, but the language is usable.